-Living off campus let’s you stretch your dollar in a number of ways, such as saving money by shopping wisely for groceries instead of paying for a food plan that offers limited and pricey meals.
+Looking for living off campus tips?
+Here’s a big one: You can save money and stretch your dollar more than you would by living on campus.
+For example, living off campus in college lets you save money by shopping wisely for groceries instead of paying for a food plan that offers limited and pricey meals.
 Off-campus living often comes with free parking and access to cost-saving public transportation lines, which means you don’t have to scramble for scarce parking spaces or pay hefty fees for campus parking.

 To save substantially more, act early to find the best choices for off-campus housing.
 “The earlier students start their search, the better,” says Abby Browning, a landlord relations specialist with Student.com, a resource for finding off-campus housing.
 “That means November to December, students typically get the best price and have the most options.”
 Rent varies from city to city, Browning says, noting that the most expensive cities to rent off campus include Manhattan and Los Angeles, while students spend less on rent for off-campus housing in Auburn, Alabama, and Athens, Georgia, for example.

 2. You Could Live Healthier